djmolloy57/proj2_test2_boostrapbtn/README.md

       its url as a link in the head of site Pages.

 * Google Font
-    * to make Paragraph Heading on Home page look  clearer I used Abril font-family referencing https://fonts.google.com/ CDN<br>
+    * to make Paragraph Heading on Home page look  clearer I used Roboto font-family referencing https://fonts.google.com/ CDN<br>
       in the style css.

 # Testing